maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

   - [h5bp_helpers.scss][]
   - [h5bp_print.scss][]

-Detailed Explanation
+Easy peasy.

+So Let Me Explain...
 --------------------

-What follows is a snippet of each section of *application.css.scss* followed by a description of what the section should be used for:
+I'll break it down by section:

 #### Definitions

-Use the "Definitions" section to set global variables for the entire project such as $base-font or $base-font-size.
+Use the "Definitions" section to set global variables for the entire project such as `$base-font` or `$base-font-size`.

     /* DEFINITIONS
     ============================================================================ */